Back to Tennessee

 Amendment 1-0 to HB2013

-Plain English: The amendment changes Tennessee law by allowing police to ask shooting suspects for a blood or urine test to check for drugs, including therapeutic levels of psychotropic drugs, if there is probable cause.
+Plain English: The amendment changes Tennessee law by allowing police to ask shooting suspects for a blood or urine test to check for drugs, including psychotropic drugs, if there's reason to believe they committed a 'mass shooting'.

 Amendment 1-0 to SB2088